 As Executive Director, Tobias sets the conservation vision and organizational strategy for FishWise.
 His work with retail industry executives, trade associations, and NGO leaders, seeks to build a collaborative approach to conservation that results in effective business and improved environmental performance.
 To that end, Tobias serves on many advisory bodies and committees, including the International Seafood Sustainability Foundation’s Environmental Stakeholder Committee, the Food Marketing Institute's Sustainable Seafood Committee Advisory Council, the Steering Committee of the Conservation Alliance for Seafood Solutions, and Fair Trade USA’s Fisheries Advisory Council.
 Drawing from these diverse multi-stakeholder efforts, Tobias develops innovative solutions for FishWise business partners, while forging new ground in the complex world of seafood sustainability.
 He is also a frequent speaker at leading industry events, such as FMI's Sustainability Summit and the International Boston Seafood Show.
 Tobias holds degrees from Stanford University and UCSD’s School of International Relations and Pacific Studies, where he specialized in nonprofit management and business strategy and was named a Schoepflin Fellow for his work on sustainable fisheries.

-As Project Director, Bill leads partnerships with Target and Kings Food Markets and provides oversight with the Independent Retailer program.
-Bill also acts as a species lead for mahi and tilapia, providing guidance and sourcing recommendations for all partners.
-In 2007, Bill graduated from Flinders University in South Australia with a Bachelor of Technology in Aquaculture where he completed a capstone project on the comparative understanding of farmed vs. wild seafood amongst local consumers.
-In 2008, William completed the Management and Business Track program at UC Berkeley with a concentration in Business Administration and Marketing.
-Having garnered a passion for marine environments and all that they offer from an early age, he has worked in a number of "hands-on" positions within the seafood supply chain over the last decade including jobs related to production, processing, sales (retail and wholesale) and responsible sourcing.
+Bill oversees FishWise's engagement with seafood distributors who represent a critical and under-represented link in the middle of the value chain.
+He manages existing distributor partnerships, is responsible for establishing new partnerships, and works with FishWise’s retail partners to incorporate novel product categories into their responsible sourcing commitments.
+In 2007, Bill graduated from Flinders University in South Australia with a Bachelor of Technology in Aquaculture.
+In 2008 Bill completed the Management and Business Track program at UC Berkeley with a concentration in Business Administration and Marketing.
+Having developed a passion for marine environments and all that they offer growing up in Sydney, he has worked in a number of "hands-on" positions within the seafood supply chain over the last decade including jobs related to production, processing, sales (retail and wholesale) and responsible sourcing.

 As the Traceability Division Director, Mariah works to create tools that help FishWise partners, and the larger seafood industry, reduce and ultimately eliminate illegal seafood products from supply chains, while ensuring all seafood is traceable back to its origins.
 Mariah summarized the seafood traceability landscape in a white paper in 2012 and continues to work alongside the many stakeholders seeking to create viable solutions that allow for improvements on the water while safeguarding seafood businesses from fraud.
 Mariah has also organized workshops and participated in events focused on combating illegal fishing, serving as a coordinator within this network of stakeholders.
 Mariah’s background in science, business engagement, and supply chain logistics allow her to add a unique perspective to these conversations.
 Mariah has a Masters in Marine Science from Moss Landing Marine Laboratories and a Bachelor of Science from the Florida Institute of Technology.
 She is also an Assistant Specialist at the University of California, Santa Cruz, working with Dr. Marc Mangel in the Department of Applied Mathematics and Statistics.
 Previously, she has worked in academia, government, and education, monitored west coast fish stocks at sea, and informed community-based MPAs in Sierra Leone, West Africa.
 Her published work focuses on shark conservation, stable isotope analysis, and trophic ecology of fishes.